icebreakerone/open-energy-technical-docs/docs/metadata.rst

    Because API security is defined in relation to the data sensitivity class of the data set, it is not necessary to define the security of any presented API in this section.
 Data sets in class |OE-O| must expose an API with no extra security measures, and those in |OE-SA| and |OE-SB| must be secured by |FAPI| using the Open Energy trust services.

+Heartbeat URL
+#############

+Data providers **SHOULD** create a secured endpoint to act as a heartbeat - if this is specifed then the OEGS will periodically call it to assertain liveness and optionally gather metrics as described in `Heartbeat and monitoring endpoint`

+A hearbeat URL can be specified as a single key ``heartbeat_url`` with the value being the fully qualified URL at which the hearbeat response is exposed.

 Representation Block
 --------------------